-CHAIR: EVAN T. WILLIAMS
+CHAIR: JAMES D. PROCTOR

-Environmental studies is an interdisciplinary field fostering understanding of the natural, physical, and biological setting in which life on earth exists.
+Environmental studies fosters an understanding of the natural, physical, and biological setting in which life on earth exists.
 It integrates scientific study of ecosystems, pollution, climate, energy, and other environmental and natural resource matters on a global, regional, or local scale with policy-related study of environmental ethics and philosophy, politics, economics, history, and law in the humanities and social sciences.
-The field addresses natural and human-caused changes in environmental characteristics and natural resources in a comprehensive manner.
+The field addresses natural and humancaused changes in environmental characteristics and natural resources in a comprehensive manner.
 Issues are examined from all sides.

 The major in environmental studies is interdisciplinary with 10 core courses in environmental studies, the mathematical and natural sciences, and the social sciences.
-The required core courses are designed to help students develop skills in a range of intellectual domains necessary to understand the many broad and complex intellectual issues in the field of environmental studies.
+The core courses help students develop skills in a range of intellectual domains necessary to understand the many broad and complex intellectual issues in the field of environmental studies.
 To probe more deeply into one of these domains, students must select and complete a six-course disciplinary/thematic concentration.

 Environmental Studies 160, 210, and 400 constitute the backbone of the major.
-Along with introducing students to a wide range of environmental issues, Environmental Studies 160 emphasizes the process of education in critical thinking about alternative viewpoints.
+Along with introducing students to a wide range of environmental issues, Environmental Studies 160 emphasizes critical thinking about alternative viewpoints.
 Quantitative, analytical, and numeracy skills are taught through the medium of energy issues in Environmental Studies 210, and primary research skills are emphasized in Environmental Studies 400.
 In the first year, students should take Biology 141, a chemistry course, Economics 100, and Environmental Studies 160.
 In the second year, students should take Geological Science 150, Environmental Studies 210, Economics 260, Political Science 330, and at least one elective in one of the concentrations.
-The quantitative-methodology requirement should be satisfied as early as possible, preferably no later than the sophomore year and before taking Environmental Studies 210.
+The quantitativemethodology requirement should be satisfied as early as possible, preferably no later than the sophomore year and before taking Environmental Studies 210.
 Environmental Studies 400 must be taken in the fall of the senior year.

-Students are encouraged to participate in practica, independent study, and or research related to environmental issues.
+Students are encouraged to participate in practica, independent study, and/or research related to environmental issues.
 Majors are also encouraged to participate in an overseas or off-campus study program in which environmental issues are studied or could be investigated through independent study.